Introduction to HPCC Cluster and Linux

 Software and module system

-- Over 2,000 software tools are currently installed on HPCC Cluster
+- Over 2,000 software tools are currently installed on the HPCC Cluster

 - Custom installs in user accounts via various mechanisms, e.g. environment management systems such as conda